The Papelipolas: The attribution of movement

 The label of "movement", may be inaccurate.
 The ideals and artistic group shares similarities with the Beat Generation and The Hungry Generation.
 The papelípolas Angel Sierra Basto and Luis Ernesto Suárez alluded to Nirvana, the Upanishads, Buddhism, to free sexuality, alcohol and drugs as leaks.
 Other reasons given for giving the label of movement (as Colombian Beat generation, which it shares with the nothingness Antioquia), was that none of its members turned professional as a response to the educational model of unbridled capitalism.
 For some, a result of their political ideology, for others, economic limitations, but it is common.
 All this feeds the decadence French Huysmans (as evident in the prologue of dimensions of Angel Sierra Basto by Luis Ernesto Suárez and the Thebaid of Ananké), French writers Charles Baudelaire (Les Fleurs du mal), Gérard de Nerval, Arthur Rimbaud and Parnasianism of Paul Verlaine, also at Nicaraguan literary modernism Rubén Darío.
 Sierra Basto, the more Beat of all, tried to deconstruct the language with their Rhymes Rune, and other poems full of neologisms.
 Meanwhile, the founder of The Papelípolas, Gustavo Andrade was counter to provincial level, with his first Manifesto Papelípolas, letter to Ramiro Bahamón by the poet Silvia Lorenzo to national poets gathered in Medellín in 1958, and published this year in the first of three Notebooks Huila group: Concept of Grief with poems Julián Pérez Polanía, also with his essay Neiva needs a mayor who wants to Neiva and enjoying universal recognition plays like cutting.

-The artistic value of the Papelípolas, was the subject of several pages of authors like David Rivera Moya, Roger Echavarría, Oliver Lis, Delimiro Moreno, Félix Ramiro Losada and Jorge Guebely.
+The artistic value of the Papelípolas, was the subject of several pages by authors like David Rivera Moya, Roger Echavarría, Oliver Lis, Delimiro Moreno, Félix Ramiro Losada and Jorge Guebely.
 However, the label "movement" has been accepted by custom, though its definition has been as diverse and controversial.